 Other revenue is recognised when it is received or when the right to receive payment is established.
+Government grants relating to costs are deferred and recognised in profit or loss over the period necessary to match them with the costs that they are intended to compensate.

-1 SIGNIFICANT ACCOUNTING POLICIES
+SIGNIFICANT ACCOUNTING POLICIES